-Alpine Astronomical was founded out of our own love and interest in amateur astronomy, with the purpose of making unique high-end astronomical equipment visible and available to discriminating amateurs.
+Alpine Astronomical was founded in 2001 out of our own love and interest in amateur astronomy, with the purpose of making unique high-end astronomical equipment visible and available to discriminating amateurs.
 We truly hope that by offering this equipment we can bring unique capabilities to amateurs in N. America.
 We've been active observers and imagers for over 40 years, and have developed a knowledge and sense for what works, and what doesn't.
 The equipment that we promote and sell represents what we have found to be the most functional and high-quality of its type available.
 These products have proven their usefulness and meet our own discriminating standards.
 As dedicated users of this equipment, we are also uniquely suited to expertly support it, and to provide you with assistance and advice.

 Please take some time to sift through the extensive information on our website.
 You won't find a huge array of the same old products offered by bulk mail order houses.
 As you can tell, we are a small, technically driven company.
 We have attempted to provide a large amount of detail and suggested applications for each product.
 We certainly appreciate any feedback you may have, and encourage you to email us with any comments or specific questions.
 Our overriding philosophy on customer service is to treat you with the same honesty, transparency, and respect that we want to be treated with as customers ourselves.
 Though some of our equipment can be considered 'high-end' we are more than happy to help amateurs who are just getting started as well as experienced amateurs in search of that certain item.
 Chances are, if we don't have it, we can point you in the right direction.